Convenient West Island location

-- An initial free consultation by telephone or email to answer your questions
+- An initial brief telephone or email consultation

-- A 90-minute intake interview with you to discuss the issues in depth, as well as review your child's history
+- A 90-minute virtual intake interview with parents to discuss the issues and review your child's history

-- A total of approximately 7 hours of one-on-one testing, broken up into several sessions
+- A total of approximately 7 hours of one-on-one in-person testing with the student, broken up into 3 or 4 weekday

-- Scoring, analysis, and interpretation of test results
+- Scoring and compilation of test results and other data collected

 - An in-depth feedback meeting to present results, explain conclusions, offer recommendations, and